Online Edith Head Photo

 Designing Woman: Edith Head at Paramount 1924-1967 at the Decorative Arts Center of Ohio.
 May 21 – August 14, 2016.

-Both Paramount and Universal studios named their wardrobe buildings after her.
+Both Paramount and Universal Studios named their wardrobe buildings after her.

 Edith Head outside her Universal Studios office in Universal City, CA June 23, 1975; Various Locations; Mark Sullivan 70's Rock Archive; Universal City; CA. (Photo by Mark Sullivan/Contour by Getty Images)